severak/lunarender/README.md

 Each rule is validated before using.

-Entities are drawn in order in which rules was specifies.
+Entities are drawn in order in which rules was specified.

 Please take a look at example rules for more info how to use rendering rule syntax.